 Each year, millions of women are diagnosed with breast cancer.
 Thanks to the billions of dollars spent on research, and the countless hours researchers devote, we expect that someday, breast cancer will be a thing of the past.
 Until then, we are heartened to see that diagnoses are made earlier than ever, leading to extraordinary survival rates.
 Breast cancer treatments are improving every day.
-And we know that a healthy lifestyle - no smoking, eating low-fat foods - can go a long way toward preventing breast cancer.
+We know that a healthy lifestyle -- no smoking and eating low-fat foods -- can go a long way toward preventing breast cancer.

 While there is never a good time to learn you have breast cancer, in many ways, there's never been a better time than today to treat it.

 The American Cancer Society offers recommendations for early detection of breast cancer.
 The earlier the detection, the better the outcome: